 - Chocolate: Dark chocolate chunks helps balance the sweet meringue, though you can use milk, if you prefer.

-- Cornflakes: Cornflakes add a great texture in these soft meringue cookies, though they do soften during baking.
+- Cornflakes: Cornflakes add a great texture in these soft meringue cookies, though they do soften during baking and is the traditional ingredient.
+You could play with other cereals here, if you prefer.

 - Ice Cream Scoop: The scoop used here creates large cookies with a diameter of 6 centimeters / 2.36 inches.